 Storms

-In Palestine a grain of mustard seed was a symbol for the smallest possible thing. (vv.
+In Palestine, a grain of mustard seed was a symbol for the smallest possible thing. (vv.
 30-32) Actually it was not the smallest seed known.
 Palestinian mustard seed is about the size of our petunia seed.
-However, this tiny seed when it is planted in the ground becomes a tre …
+However, this tiny seed when it is planted in the ground becomes a tree that …

 The next three plagues all distinctly point to heaven as their place of origin.
 God sent Moses to talk, early in the morning, with Pharaoh, again, before the next plague (v.
 13).
-Because he would not let the Israelites go, God would be sending another plague (14).
-He says that He …
+Because he would not let the Israelites go, God would be sending another plague (v.
+14).
+He says that …

 The Storms of Life - Matthew 14:22 – 14:36 (commentary)

 As soon as the disciples had finished helping Jesus feed the 5,000 He sent the disciples away in a boat and He went up into the hills alone to pray (vv.
 22-23).
-Soon the disciples found themselves in the midst of a storm (v.
-24).
-This was probably somewhere between 3 and 6 in the …
+Jesus spent a good deal of His time alone with the Father in prayer.
+He had this practice not only to make requests to …

 The Voice of The Lord in a Storm - Psalms 29:1 – 29:11 (commentary)